 Instead, treatment for hair loss caused by a medical condition typically involves treating the primary condition first, then taking action to improve hair growth.

 For some conditions, such as skin infections, treatment might be as simple as a short course of medication.
 For others, you may need to use one or several medications for the long term.

-Although most hair care and styling products are safe, certain shampoos, dyes, chemicals and styling products that you might use at home could damage your hair and/or scalp, resulting in a form of temporary hair loss.
+Although most hair care products are safe, certain shampoos, dyes or chemicals products that you might use at home could damage your hair and/or scalp, resulting in a form of temporary hair loss.